 Sensor size: 357 sq. mm

-What we like: Good image quality and a great value.
+What we like: Good image and video quality and a great value.

 Lenses: Best Lenses for Nikon D3300